-Explain how substance abuse treatment works and what family interventions can look like.
-Explains how substance abuse treatment works, how family interventions can be a first step to recovery, and how to help children from families affected by alcohol and drug abuse.
-Heavy drinkers who suddenly decrease their alcohol consumption or who abstain altogether may experience alcohol withdrawal Signs and symptoms of AW may include, but are not limited to, mild to moderate tremors, irritability, anxiety, or agitation.
-The most severe manifestations of withdrawal include delirium tremens, hallucinations and seizures.
+Alcohol abuse is a serious problem that can have a devastating impact on individuals and their families.
+Substance abuse treatment is an important step in the recovery process, and family interventions can be a first step to recovery.
+Heavy drinkers who suddenly decrease their alcohol consumption or who abstain altogether may experience alcohol withdrawal (AW) symptoms, such as mild to moderate tremors, irritability, anxiety, or agitation.
+The most severe manifestations of withdrawal include delirium tremens, hallucinations, and seizures.

-These manifestations result from alcohol-induced imbalances in brain chemistry that cause excessive neuronal activity if alcohol is retained.
+These symptoms are caused by alcohol-induced imbalances in brain chemistry that cause excessive neuronal activity if alcohol is retained.
 Management of AW includes a thorough assessment of the severity of the patient's symptoms and any complicating conditions, as well as treatment of withdrawal symptoms with pharmacological and non-pharmacological approaches.
 Treatment can be performed both inpatient and outpatient.
 Recognition and treatment of abstinence may represent a first step in the patient's recovery process.

 Most doctors, alcohol detox centers, and rehabilitation centers turn to the family of drugs known as benzodiazepines, as they can help the person's body calm down.
 Epileptic status is rare in isolated alcohol abstinence, although alcohol withdrawal often complicates seizure disorders from other causes.
 Alcoholic patients are at risk of relapse for numerous reasons, including improper treatment of their withdrawal symptoms, constant expectation of the rewarding effects of alcohol and feelings of distress due to the absence of alcohol.
 With chronic exposure to alcohol, GABA receptors respond less to the neurotransmitter and higher alcohol concentrations are required to achieve the same level of suppression.